PaddlePaddle/community/rfcs/CINN/APIs/20220807_api_design_for_flip.md

 NOTE

-torch.flip makes a copy of input’s data.
-This is different from NumPy’s np.flip, which returns a view in constant time.
-Since copying a tensor’s data is more work than viewing that data, torch.flip is expected to be slower than np.flip.
+torch.flip makes a copy of input's data.
+This is different from NumPy's np.flip, which returns a view in constant time.
+Since copying a tensor's data is more work than viewing that data, torch.flip is expected to be slower than np.flip.
 }
 ```